Anoldyogi/HTML/Readme.txt

-These are just HTML examples.
+These are just HTML examples for Html.